Off-Campus Housing

 Students may opt to live with a local family, providing an opportunity to experience Canadian culture.
 In this arrangement, students share living space with the family but have their own private bedroom.

-Students at the Timmins Campus needed a temporary place to stay upon arrival have options with the Comfort Inn Hotel in Timmins or Regal Motel in South Porcupine.
+Upon arrival, students at the Timmins Campus needing a temporary place to stay have options with the Comfort Inn Hotel in Timmins or the Regal Motel in South Porcupine.

 Regal Motel:

-Rate: $75 per night with maximum of two students per room.
+Rate: $75 per night with a maximum of two students per room.

 Contact: (705) 235-3393